MikeRogers0/MikeRogersIO/src/_posts/2020-01-21-name-active-job-classes-and-queues.md

 ---
 layout: post
 title: How to name Active Job Classes and Queues
-categories:
- – blog
-published: true
-meta:
 description: Strategies for name spacing Active Job queues & class names.
-  index: true
 ---

 TL;DR: Name your class after it's arguments, and the queue by the class name.